phpmd/phpmd/src/site/rst/rules/index.rst

 - `DepthOfInheritance`__: A class with many parents is an indicator for an unbalanced and wrong class hierarchy.
 You should consider to refactor this class hierarchy.
 - `CouplingBetweenObjects`__: A class with too many dependencies has negative impacts on several quality aspects of a class.
 This includes quality criteria like stability, maintainability and understandability
 - `DevelopmentCodeFragment`__: Functions like var_dump(), print_r() etc. are normally only used during development and therefore such calls in production code are a good indicator that they were just forgotten.
-- `IfStatementAssignment`__: Assignments in if clauses and the like are considered a code smell.
-Assignments in PHP return the right operand as their result.
-In many cases, this is an expected behavior, but can lead to many difficult to spot bugs, especially when the right operand could result in zero, null or an empty string.
 - `EmptyCatchBlock`__: Usually empty try-catch is a bad idea because you are silently swallowing an error condition and then continuing execution.
 Occasionally this may be the right thing to do, but often it's a sign that a developer saw an exception, didn't know what to do about it, and so used an empty catch to silence the problem.
 - `CountInLoopExpression`__: Using count/sizeof in loops expressions is considered bad practice and is a potential source of many bugs, especially when the loop manipulates an array, as count happens on each iteration.

 __ design.html#exitexpression
 __ design.html#evalexpression